 Future Electronics Recognized As Vishay 2024 Semiconductor Distributor Of The Year At EDS Summit

-(MENAFN- ForPressRelease) Las Vegas, Nevada (forpressrelease ) June 27 , 2025 – Future Electronics Honored as Vishay's 2024 Semiconductor Distributor of the Year at the EDS Leadership Summit
+Future Electronics has been honored with Vishay's 2024 Semiconductor Distributor of the Year award at the EDS Leadership Summit in Las Vegas, recognizing the company's outstanding contributions to semiconductor distribution and its strong partnership with Vishay.

 The award was presented by Bill Boldt, Senior Vice President of Sales & Marketing at Vishay, to the Future Electronics' team members, including Ian Manzano, Salvatore Pepe, Marco Russo, Anthony Alberga, Karim Yasmine, Domenica Cioffi, and Bobby Kirilidis.
 This recognition underscores the strength of the partnership between the two organizations and their shared dedication to delivering innovative solutions and outstanding service to customers worldwide.